gmihaylov/netsuite-chatgpt-chat/README.md

   - Content including html, js, css is injected from ./html/chat.html file into INLINEHTML field
   - User Event is deployed on Sales Order record and chat popup will show on scriptContext.UserEventType.VIEW
 - **NetSuiteChatGPTChat_SL Suitelet Script**
-  - Acts like service to connect to OpenAI API
+  - Acts like service to connect to OpenAI API / ChatGPT
   - Message requests are sent to NetSuiteChatGPTChat_SL > OpenAI by chat.html
   - Messages responses are received from NetSuiteChatGPTChat_SL < OpenAI and rendered in the chat popup by chat.html
   - Messages are preserved in JSON file by User ID (each user has its own file)